 As I began to forgive my ex-husband, God began to heal the hurt inside me.
 He has healed the relationship with one of my daughters.
 God is faithful.
 I truly believe that one day, in His timing, the relationship with my other daughter as well.
 We spent 4 days together in May 2019, visiting with my parents in FL.

 On my first mission trip to Peru in the summer of 2014, the Lord made it clear that He was opening the door for me to be involved with ministry there.
 See, for as long as I can remember, I have had a heart toward missions.
-I have gone on a couple of mission trips over the years (Ivory Coast and Romania), but I knew that her mission field was somewhere else.
-Two years ago during my daughter’s junior year in high school my daughter and I discussed the possibility of going on a mission trip together.
+I have gone on a couple of mission trips over the years (Ivory Coast and Romania), but I knew that my mission field was somewhere else.
+Four years ago during my daughter’s junior year in high school (2014) my daughter and I discussed the possibility of going on a mission trip together.
 I contacted a friend who grew up as a missionary kid in Peru about the possibility of going with her and through prayer the Lord confirmed that this is where we should go.
 That summer, we joined with several churches that were serving through Hope for Women Ministries by sharing their testimonies and teaching at women’s conferences.
 I absolutely fell in love with the people, the country, the need, the “all” of Peru and firmly believe that the Lord has placed a burden on my heart to return.
 Last summer I returned to Peru and again served the women, teens, and children in several cities in Peru.
 God affirmed the call on my life, specifically to the Chanchamayo Province in Peru (my “home base” will be in San Ramón).

-I will be sent from my home church, Country Woods Baptist Church, who will also serve as my mission board.
+I am sent from my home church, Country Woods Baptist Church, and am an affiliate missionary with Light for Living Worldwide Ministries.
 If you or your church is interested in supporting my ministry, please contact me here or at my email address, stephaniecrawford@hrt4Peru.org.
 You can also give by going to Light for Living at give.MinistryLinQ.com/LightForLiving.